resim-ai/re-core/README.md

 # Getting Started
 The expected developer workflow takes place entirely within our Docker container.
-See [Getting Started](docs/resim/index.md) for detailed instructions on getting started.
+See [docs.resim.ai](https://docs.resim.ai) for detailed instructions on getting started.

 # Structure
 Currently, the libraries are divided up into: